-- The NoCO Continuum of Care now reports all data to the Homeless Management Information System (HMIS), so these numbers reflect more robust and complete data than was available previously. (i.e. increases in numbers are expected as additional providers enter their client data in HMIS.)
+- The Northern Colorado Continuum of Care (NoCO CoC) reports all data to the Homeless Management Information System (HMIS), so these numbers reflect more robust and complete data than was available previously. (i.e. increases in numbers are expected as additional providers enter their client data in HMIS.)

 - Data sourced from the HMIS lead agency, Homeward Alliance.

 - Total number of clients enrolled in the HMIS across Fort Collins was 2,955 in Q2.

 - The total number of people experiencing chronic homelessness (6 months or more) was 764 in Q2.

 - 23 people experiencing chronic homelessness were exited into permanent housing in Q2.

 - Data is evaluated based on comparison to prior quarter.

 - The dashboard, and more detailed information on this data, can be found at https://tinyurl.com/22r735ee

 - Recent data analysis by the Homeless Management Information System (HMIS) team at Homeward Alliance showed that an estimated 30% of people experiencing chronic homelessness represented in this measure likely do not live in Fort Collins.
 About 30% of the 764 accessed services here only once and accessed services in other municipalities more frequently.

 - According to this data analysis, it is estimated that a more accurate number of people experiencing chronic homelessness in our community is 535.